-2. Five Problems of Analog Design
+2. Six Problems of Analog Design

-This paper applies genetic programming to a suite of five problems of analog circuit design.
-The circuits contain a variety of types of components, including transistors, diodes, resistors, inductors, and capacitors.
+This chapter applies genetic programming to an illustrative suite of six problems of analog circuit design.
+The circuits comprise a variety of types of components, including transistors, diodes, resistors, inductors, and capacitors.
 The circuits have varying numbers of inputs and outputs.